IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 This option uses JSON Web Token encoding as access token issued by the Authorization Server.
 The JSON Web Token constraints are defined in [ITI TF-2: 3.71.4.2.2.1](#3714221-json-web-token-option).

-An Authorization Servers that supports this option shall provide an endpoint to retrieve JWT access tokens to be incorporated in RESTful requests to Resource Servers.
+An Authorization Server that supports this option shall provide an endpoint to retrieve JWT access tokens to be incorporated in RESTful requests to Resource Servers.

-A Resource Server that supports this option shall be able to accept JWT access tokens in RESTful requests, to extract and validate the information provided in the JWT access token, and to enforce access policies based on it.
+A Resource Server that supports this option shall be able to accept JWT access tokens in RESTful requests, to extract and validate the information provided in the JWT access token, and to enforce access policies based on it (see [ITI TF-2: 3.72.4.3](#37243-expected-actions)).

 See [ITI TF-2: 3.71.4.2.2.1](#3714221-json-web-token-option) for transaction requirements.